 Related Party LRBA - Safe Harbour SMSF Loan Interest Rate

-A related party LRBA is where a member of a self-managed super fund loans money to the SMSF for the purchase of property or listed shares.
-Since 30 June 2016, there have been strict rules in place around related party limited recourse borrowing arrangements.
-The ATO has put in place safe harbour guidelines that outline the loan terms that must be used including the interest rate (updated each year) as well as the loan term, loan to value ratio (LVR) and other conditions.
+A related party LRBA — sometimes called a member loan to SMSF or SMSF related party loan — is where a member, family member, or other related entity lends money to a self-managed super fund for the purchase of property or listed shares.
+Since 30 June 2016, strict rules have governed these arrangements.
+The ATO’s safe harbour guidelines (PCG 2016/5) set out the loan terms that must be met, including the interest rate (updated each financial year), maximum loan term, LVR, and repayment requirements.

-The following table outlines the ATO safe harbour conditions for a related party LRBA:
+The following table sets out the full ATO safe harbour conditions under PCG 2016/5:

-Interest rateRBA Indicator Rates for banks providing standard variable housing loans for investors (8.85% for the 2023-24 financial year)
+Interest rateRBA Indicator Rates for banks providing standard variable housing loans for investors.

-Interest rates can be fixed for a maximum of 5 years.
+Interest rate may be variable (reset each year) or fixed for a maximum of 5 years from commencement.

-Market value is when the loan is entered into or re-financed.
+Maximum LVR70% (based on market value at the time the loan is entered into or refinanced)50%

 Personal guaranteeNot requiredNot required